Mohsin Abbas Haider

 Mohsin Abbas Haider is a Pakistani actor, singer-songwriter, music composer, poet and television presenter.
 He is the recipient of a Lux Style Award from five nominations.
 Haider is best known for his acting roles in the successful films Na Maloom Afraad (2014), and Baaji (2019), and in the television productions Mazaaq Raat (2013–2019) and Meri Guriya (2018).

 As a writer, he has co-written the script of the film Load Wedding (2018), has written and sung several of his films songs, and has also contributed his vocals for the song Uddi Jaa, that he wrote and also composed, for the musical show Coke Studio (2016).

 Early life and career

-Mohsin Abbas Haider was born on 18 August 1986 to a Punjabi Shia family in Faisalabad, Punjab, Pakistan.

 Haider started his career as radio jockey at a radio station in Faisalabad, and, in 2005, moved to Karachi in order to learn the art of singing and sharpen his skills at the National Academy of Performing Arts (NAPA), formally trained by Ustad Salamat Ali, ultimately launching himself in Punjabi folk music in 2009.

 Career

 Music

 In 2012 he released his debut song Beparwah Dhola, written and composed by his late maternal uncle Riaz Anjum, while the song video was directed by Nabeel Qureshi.
 The same year Mohsin was nominated for Best Radio Jockey at the Pakistan Media Awards.
 He also appeared in several TV shows as a host and as a voice over artist during this time.

 In 2016, he featured in Coke Studio season 9 and sung Uddi Ja, also written as well composed by himself, which was warmly appreciated by the public.

-In 2019 he sung, wrote and composed a song Na Jaa with his friend Sohail Haider.
+In 2019 he sang, wrote and composed a song Na Jaa with his friend Sohail Haider.
 He won Best Singer of the Year award for this song in Lux Style Awards in 2019.
 In December of the same year, he released a song Rooh written, sung and composed by him.